aplazame/slate/source/includes/_orders.md

-verified | [ISO 8601](https://es.wikipedia.org/wiki/ISO_8601) | A datetime designating when the order was verified. confirmed | [ISO 8601](https://es.wikipedia.org/wiki/ISO_8601) | A datetime designating when the order was confirmed. cancelled | [ISO 8601](https://es.wikipedia.org/wiki/ISO_8601) | A datetime designating when the order was cancelled. confirmed | [ISO 8601](https://es.wikipedia.org/wiki/ISO_8601) | A datetime designating when the order was confirmed. account_last_login | [ISO 8601](https://es.wikipedia.org/wiki/ISO_8601) | A datetime of the customer last login. account_date_joined | [ISO 8601](https://es.wikipedia.org/wiki/ISO_8601) | A datetime designating when the customer account was created in your merchant. account_created | [ISO 8601](https://es.wikipedia.org/wiki/ISO_8601) | A datetime designating when the customer account was created in Aplazame.
+verified | [ISO 8601](https://es.wikipedia.org/wiki/ISO_8601) | A datetime designating when the order was verified. confirmed | [ISO 8601](https://es.wikipedia.org/wiki/ISO_8601) | A datetime designating when the order was confirmed. cancelled | [ISO 8601](https://es.wikipedia.org/wiki/ISO_8601) | A datetime designating when the order was cancelled. account_last_login | [ISO 8601](https://es.wikipedia.org/wiki/ISO_8601) | A datetime of the customer last login. account_date_joined | [ISO 8601](https://es.wikipedia.org/wiki/ISO_8601) | A datetime designating when the customer account was created in your merchant. account_created | [ISO 8601](https://es.wikipedia.org/wiki/ISO_8601) | A datetime designating when the customer account was created in Aplazame.